vishvAsa/sanskrit/vyAkaraNam/whitney/11_Chapter_VII_PRONOUNS.md

 505\.
 The grammarians treat `kim` as representative stem of the interrogative pronoun; and it is in fact so used in a not large number of words, of which a few —
-`kimmáya, kiṁkará, kiṁkāmyā́, kíṁdevata, kiṁçīlá`, and the peculiar `kiṁyú` — go back even to the Veda and `Brāhmaṇa`.
+`kimmáya, kiṁkará, kiṁkāmyā́, kíṁdevata, kiṁśīlá`, and the peculiar `kiṁyú` — go back even to the Veda and `Brāhmaṇa`.
 In closer analogy with the other pronouns, the form `kad`, a couple of times in the Veda (`katpayá, kádartha`), and not infrequently later, is found as first member of compounds.
 Then, from the real roots `ka, ki, ku` are made many derivatives; and from `ki` and `ku`, especially the latter, many
 compounds: thus,
-`káti, kathā́, kathám, kadā́, katará, katamá, kárhi; kíyant, kīdṛ́ç; kútas, kútra, kúha, kvà, kucará, kukarman, kumantrin`, etc.
+`káti, kathā́, kathám, kadā́, katará, katamá, kárhi; kíyant, kīdṛ́ś; kútas, kútra, kúha, kvà, kucará, kukarman, kumantrin`, etc.

 506\.
 Various forms of this pronoun, as `kad, kim`, and `ku` (and,